Polish literature: Henryk Sienkiewicz

+Bolesław Prus

+Another prominent figure of Polish Positivism was Bolesław Prus.
+He debuted as a journalist, but soon he started publishing novellas.
+Their main motif was simple people who were emotionally hurt.
+Just as in The Barrel Organ (1880) Prus portrays a retired lawyer who excelled at his job and became a professional, yet, he suffers from the lack of a lifetime partner.
+The author symbolically uses the barrel organ as a means of uniting the lawyer with his new neighbors.
+Prus also published several novels that were the most representative literature pieces of positivistic philosophy.
+He wrote books like The Doll or The Outpost, which presented complex psychological portraits of the characters, encompassed several naturalistic descriptions of life in 19th-century Polish cities, and disseminated concepts of social equality, feminism, and work ideology.
+Especially, the novel "The Doll" became one of the most significant books of Polish literature.
+Prus depicted 19th-century Warsaw in an extensively detailed way, including thorough descriptions of the architecture, real-life events, social life, and customs, where Polish citizens lived along with Jews.
+The writer delves into not only the lives of aristocrats and upper-class citizens but also attempts to present the lives of poor and homeless people.
+Each character of the novel, despite their social class origin, is scrupulously portrayed.
+The author tries to convey multifaceted aspects of the life of each character, often ambiguously presenting them.
+By doing this, he preserves the realistic approach that dominated the literature of that time.

+Prominent writers and poets of Polish Positivism included:

 Young Poland (1890–1918)

 The modernist period known as the Young Poland movement in visual arts, literature and music, came into being around 1890, and concluded with the Poland's return to independence (1918).
 The period was based on two concepts.
 Its early stage was characterized by a strong aesthetic opposition to the ideals of its own predecessor (promoting organic work in the face of foreign occupation).
 Artists following this early philosophy of Young Poland believed in decadence, symbolism, conflict between human values and civilization, and the existence of art for art's sake.
 Prominent authors who followed this trend included Kazimierz Przerwa-Tetmajer, Stanisław Przybyszewski and Jan Kasprowicz.
 The later ideology emerged in conjunction with the socio-political upheavals across Europe such as the 1905 Revolution against Nicholas II of Russia, the Norwegian independence, the Moroccan Crisis and others.
 It was a continuation of romanticism, often called neo-romanticism.
 The artists and writers following this idea covered a large variety of topics: from the sense of personal mission of a Pole exemplified by Stefan Żeromski's prose, through condemnation of social inequality in works by Władysław Reymont and Gabriela Zapolska, to criticism of Polish society and Polish revolutionary history by Stanisław Wyspiański.
 In 1905 Henryk Sienkiewicz received a Nobel Prize in literature for his patriotic Trilogy inspiring a new sense of hope.
 Writers of this period include: